-The objective of this activity is to give user an idea, how supply chain starts from federal or provincial level and stock is distributed to the district and tehsil/taluka level.
+The objective of this activity is to give user an idea, how supply chain starts from federal level?

-User Overview: The diagram shows how National user receives stock from suppliers and then distributes the stock to the Provincial, Divisional and District stores.
+Show Slide # 3 National User Overview: The diagram in the slide 3 shows how Federal/National user receives stock from suppliers and then distributes the stock to the Provincial, Divisional and District stores.
 Normally provinces transfers stock to division and districts but few areas like AJK and GB districts receive stock directly from Federal user.